ruixing76/alta2023/src/pages/for-authors/index.md

 ## Presentations

-If your acceptance notification says that you have a presentation, you will be given a presentation slot.
-Long paper presentations will be 10 minutes + 3 minutes QA, and Short Paper presentations will be 8 minutes + 3 minutes QA.
-Presenters can use their own laptops or the provided machine in the conference venue.
+All accepted papers will present both an oral and a poster presentation.
+Long paper presentation will be 10 minutes + 3 minutes QA, and short paper presentations will be 8 minutes + 2 minutes QA.
+Oral presentations are expected to be live, however, in exceptional circumstances, we accept a recorded video if the authors can not present live (please communicate with the organisers, and share your video link with them if you can not present live).

 ## Posters

-If you have been notified that your paper has been accepted as a poster, you are required to provide a poster in PDF format (size A0).
+In addition to the live presentations, all papers should submit their poster as a PDF file named with paper number (e.g. 22.pdf) to william@alta.asn.au.
+The posters will be installed at the social gathering platform.